Humanities and Social Sciences Breadth Requirement – 15 units

 - A-level courses must be completed by end of first year; B-level by end of second year

 - English courses at other institutions may satisfy the requirement(s); check with your Undergraduate Adviser

 - After admission to Berkeley, credit for English at another institution will not be granted if the Entry Level Writing requirement has not been satisfied

 American Cultures.
 A requirement specific to the Berkeley Campus, American Cultures courses explore a broad range of topics through the lens of race and ethnicity.

 Additional Breadth.
-Remaining units must come from the following lists of approved humanities and social science courses, excluding courses which only teach a skill (such as drawing or playing an instrument):
+Remaining units must come from the following L&S breadth areas, excluding courses which only teach a skill (such as drawing or playing an instrument):

 - Breadth courses may be taken on a Pass/No Pass basis (excluding Reading and Composition)

 - AP, IB, and GCE A-level exam credit may be used to satisfy the breadth requirement

 1Elementary-level courses may not be in the student's native language and may not be structured primarily to teach the reading of scientific literature.

 2 For chemistry and chemical biology majors, elementary-level foreign language courses are not accepted toward the 15 unit breadth requirement if they are used (or are duplicates of high school courses used) to satisfy the Foreign Language requirement.